QubesOS/qubes-doc/installing/installation-guide.md

 Please see the [system requirements] and [Hardware Compatibility List] pages for more information on required and recommended hardware.

 **Note:** We don't recommend installing Qubes in a virtual machine!
-It will likely not work.
+It probably won't work.
 Please don't send emails asking about it.
-You can, however, install it on an external USB hard drive and run from it, at least for testing.
-(Bear in mind, however, that such disks are typically *orders* of magnitude slower than even the slowest internal hard drives).
+Rather than running Qubes within a virtual machine, you can install and run Qubes on a USB drive for testing.
+Keep in mind that USB drives are slower than even the slowest internal hard drives.
 We also have a [live USB] option (currently in alpha).

 Downloading the ISO
 -------------------

 See the [downloads] page for ISO downloads.
-Remember, we have absolutely no control over those servers, so you should be assuming that they might be compromised, or just be serving compromised ISOs because their operators decided so, for whatever reason.
-Always verify the digital signature on the downloaded ISO.
-Make sure to read our guide on [verifying signatures] for more info about how to download and verify our PGP keys and verify the downloaded ISO.
+WW have no control over the servers, so it's  safest to assume that they may be compromised.
+Bee certain to verify the digital signature on the downloaded ISO.
+Read our guide on [verifying signatures].

-Copying the ISO onto the installation medium
+Copying the ISO onto the installation Medium
 --------------------------------------------

-Once you verify this is an authentic ISO, you should copy it onto the installation medium of your choice, such as a DVD or a USB drive.
-(Please note that there are important [security considerations] to keep in mind when choosing an installation medium.)
+After you verify your copy is an authentic ISO, you should copy it onto a DVD or a USB drive.
+There are important [security considerations] to keep in mind when choosing an installation medium.

-If you prefer to use a USB drive, then you just need to copy the ISO onto the USB device, e.g. using `dd`:
+When copying to a USB drive using Linux use the `dd` command as follows: `dd`:

     dd if=Qubes-R3-x86_64.iso of=/dev/sdX